vighnesh153/open-dictionary/README.md

 > Note: This approach is not recommended because this worker has a free limit of 100K requests per day.
 If a lot of
 > people are using this, then your application might hit a downtime if the threshold is breached

-## Why?
+## Why does this exist?

-- No other free API
+- No other free API for getting English definitions of a word
-- No other reliable source as an API
+- No other reliable (trusted) source as an API
-- No other easy-to-use API
+- No reliable server

+## How does this solve the above-mentioned problems?

+- This is a free repository
+- This repository is more reliable because everyone can see the definitions as code.
+This offers transparency and trust for developers.
-- GitHub's servers are more reliable than a custom host managed by a small group of people without any funding
+- GitHub's servers are more reliable than a custom server managed by a small group of people without any funding

 ## Missing word?

-If a word is missing, you can either
+Found a word which is not available in this repository?

 * Create an issue specifying which word is missing
 * It would be more awesome if you could also raise a PR for the issue